mikedsharp/rebound/README.md

 # rebound
 A Game I made back in 2012 or 2013, for a competition in C++

-**UPDATE**: The game is buildable again!
+**UPDATE 31/10/2023**: The game is buildable again!
 I upgraded it to use SFML 2.6.0 and i've provided executables for Windows, I will shortly have builds for Linux and Mac (hopefully)

 This game was made for the Moosader Forum Competition 8: Procedural/Random Generated Game.